-How Repository Rules Work
+How Agent Rules Work

 Automatic Rule File Detection